top of page

 That question changes what you are looking for.

-And usually, it reveals that the problem was never really about the situation itself.
+It usually reveals that the problem was never really about the situation itself.

 It was about the system that kept recreating it.